mq-cah/ANZPHN/_pages/network.md

 **Joanne Graves, Senior Research Librarian**<br />
 : **Contact** <Joanne.Graves@aucklandcouncil.govt.nz>

+**Dr Anna Green** <br />
+: Anna Green is an adjunct professor in the [Stout Research Centre for New Zealand Studies](https://www.wgtn.ac.nz/stout-centre){:target="_blank"} at Victoria University of Wellington | Te Herenga Waka, New Zealand.
+She has both taught history and public history at tertiary level in the U.K. and N.Z., and collaboratively run public history programmes through the Stout Centre.
+Her research is in the field of oral history, and she is currently working on a Marsden-funded intergenerational family memory project among the descendants of nineteenth-century European settlers.
+: **Contact** <anna.green@vuw.ac.nz>
+: **Research Profile** [University of Wellington Profile Page](https://www.wgtn.ac.nz/stout-centre/about/staff/associate-professor-anna-green){:target="_blank"}

 **Dr Kate Gregory, Historian**<br />
 : Kate Gregory is the Battye Historian at the [State Library of Western Australia](https://www.slwa.wa.gov.au/){:target="_blank"}.
 She has worked as an Historian with the National Trust of Australia (WA), as well as Curator at Claremont Museum.
 She has a PhD in Art History from the University of Melbourne and has served as a Trustee of the Western Australian Museum from 2012 - 2018.
 Her book _[From the Barracks to the Burrup: the National Trust in Western Australia](https://catalogue.nla.gov.au/Record/4586584){:target="_blank"}_ (University of New South Wales Press, 2010) co-authored with Andrea Witcomb, was shortlisted for the Western Australian Premier’s Book Awards.